idipak/animated_flight_booking_app/README.md

 - [RN-Version:]()

 ## Getting Started
-After cloning this repo,IN YOUR TERMINAL cd in to the project root and follow the ff commands(Step 2 does not require the terminal):
+After cloning this repo.
+In your TERMINAL/CMD, cd in to the project root and follow the ff commands(Step 2 does not require any commands):

 - Step 1: flutter pub get
 - Step 2: select your device in your IDE/Code Editor